 The Public Consultation Process

-We have initiated a 45-day comprehensive public consultation, which is open to all interested parties.
-The consultation process will be carried out as follows:
+We initiated a 45-day comprehensive public consultation.
+The consultation process will now be carried out as follows:

 Open Public Consultation